Ellen Clarke Temple Award In the Study of Women in History

 Applications will open in February 2014.

-The award will be presented at the annual Women's and Gender Studies Spring Reception in late April/early May, date TBA.
+The award will be presented at the annual Women's and Gender Studies Spring Reception on May 6th at 3:30pm.
 Award Recipients should be in attendance.